Geoplexity/CanonicalTopDownDRPlanner/README.md

 This software recognizes dot files with vertex properties `x` and `y` and edge property `length`.
 All graphs are interpreted as 2D bar-joint graphs.

+Sample dot files are available in the `test_files` directory.

 ##Publications
 "Optimal Decomposition and Recombination of Isostatic Geometric Constraint Systems for Designing Layered Materials"